IBM/CSM-Rexx-Collection/README.md

 The [Rexx-CSMCLI-4-Site-Practice-Example](https://github.com/IBM/CSM-Rexx-Collection/tree/master/Rexx-CSMCLI-4-Site-Practice-Example) provides a Rexx executable to create a Practice copy for DR tests in a 4 Site Metro Mirror - Global Mirror session.
 It is the script that is documented in the White Paper [IBM Copy Services Manager Session automation.](https://www.ibm.com/support/pages/ibm-copy-services-manager-session-automation)

+## Rexx-CSMCLI-Wrapper

+The [Rexx-CSMCLI-Wrapper](https://github.com/IBM/CSM-Rexx-Collection/tree/master/Rexx-CSMCLI-Wrapper)  program is a wrapper for the CSMCLI executable program.
+Its primary goal is to provide a reliable program return code, to enable automation an easy indication whether a CSMCLI command was completed successfully or has resulted in a warning or error message code.
+The CSMCLI executable itself will always return RC=0 if the command was accepted by the CSM server, independent of the execution result.
+That makes it difficult for external automation flows to validate whether the CSMCLI was successfull.
+This Rexx wrapper will parse the responses for Error or Warning messages returned by executed commands and consolidate the findings in a program exit code.
+It will return RC=0 only if the issued command was accepted and the execution did not result in any Errors or Warnings.

 ## Rexx-Framework-CSM-Rest-Api

 The [z/OS Rexx framework for CSM Rest API](https://github.com/IBM/CSM-Rexx-Collection/tree/master/Rexx-Framework-CSM-Rest-Api) was developed to demonstrate the